-In view of the challenges which the Japanese economy faces, politicians in recent years acknowledged the need for a social system in which women can maximize their full potential.
-Despite a high educational level among the female population, the career path of women is usually interrupted for longer periods of time upon the birth of their first child.
-After the childcare years, women frequently tend to work part-time, which includes lower wages and less career opportunities.
-Under the government of Prime Minister Shinzo Abe, policies aimed at supporting the further integration of women into the workforce were dubbed “womenomics”.
-These policies aim at, for example, facilitating the availability of childcare institutions, thus enabling a higher compatibility of work and family life.
-While the female employment rate has increased in recent years, the number of women in leadership positions, such as managerial positions or among politicians, is still comparatively low.
-Factors such as long work hours and informal gatherings after work, which also represent opportunities for networking, make it difficult for people who have to take care of children to advance within the workplace.
+Working women in JapanGiven the challenges which the Japanese economy faces, politicians in recent years have acknowledged the need for a social system in which women can maximize their full potential.
+Despite a high educational level among the female population, the career path of women is usually interrupted for longer periods upon the birth of their first child.
+After the childcare years, women tend to work part-time, which entails lower wages and fewer career opportunities.
+Under the government of former Prime Minister Shinzo Abe, policies aimed at supporting the further integration of women into the workforce were dubbed womenomics.
+These policies aim at, for example, facilitating the availability of childcare institutions, thus enabling higher compatibility of work and family life.
+Despite an increasing female employment rate in recent years, the number of women in leadership positions, such as managerial positions or among politicians, remains comparatively low.
+Factors such as long working hours and informal gatherings after work, which represent networking opportunities, make it difficult for employees with childcare responsibilities to advance within the workplace.

 The long road to gender equalityThe concept of yamato nadeshiko describes the classic ideal of Japanese women: a beautiful but modest female, dedicated to the wellbeing of her family and husband.
 She is assertive and smart, yet obedient, dependent, and bound to the domestic sphere.
 While the traditional role of good wife, wise mother is a notion of bygone days, it still affects the way womanhood is portrayed in contemporary Japan.